Credit: Photos provided courtesy of Spokane Public Facilities District.

 What State Law Requires In a Feasibility Review

-Our role is not to approve or reject a public facilities district’s plan.
-Rather, we are directed to contract for an independent review, which is intended to ensure that local decision makers have access to objective and timely analysis of the financial feasibility of the project.
+The Department of Commerce conducts independent financial feasibility reviews under contract with independent contractors, which is intended to ensure that local decision makers have access to objective and timely analysis of the financial feasibility of a project.
+Commerce’s role is not to approve or reject a public facility district’s plan.

 State law further directs Commerce to make the review public upon its completion, and submit it to participating local governments, state elected officials, and the Legislature.